 Sexual Fantasies – Rolling Them Back

-Probably this is because you have to first describe the sexual fantasy, and then analyze it.
+Probably, this is because you have first to describe the sexual fantasy and then analyze it.

-Talk About it Together
+Talk About it Together.